Dryeration and in-storage cooling for corn drying

 When delivering hot corn to a bin through a downspout, warm moist air may move up the downspout and condense.
 This condensation may run back down into the bin or, if condensation occurs in the elevator head, it may run into other bins through its downspouts.

 A manual- or gravity-operated flapper valve at the end of the downspout near the bin prevents air from moving up the spout and will help minimize the problem.

 You can eliminate downspout condensation problems by installing exhaust fans in the roof of the bin that will move 25 to 50 percent more air (at 1/8 to 1/4 inch of water static pressure) than the cooling fan.
 Exhaust fans operating at a slight negative pressure (1/8 to 1/4 inch of water) will keep the top of the bin under a slight suction, preventing warm moist air from moving up the downspouts.

 Another solution could be to pressurize the downspouts using a small fan to force air down the spout into the bin.

 Never enter a grain bin or other grain storage area while the grain is flowing.
-Flowing grain will exert forces against the body great enough to pull the average size person under the grain in only a few seconds leading to death by suffocation.
+Flowing grain will exert forces against the body great enough to pull the average-sized person under the grain in only a few seconds, leading to death by suffocation.